 If you can’t find the answer to your wildlife question and it’s not an emergency, contact the Ottawa Humane Society at 613-725-3166 ext.
 221, or send us an email.

-Please note – as a precautionary measure in support of the rapidly evolving COVID-19 pandemic, the OHS is not hosting or booking humane education presentations between March 16 and April 6, 2020.
+Please note – as a precautionary measure in support of the rapidly evolving COVID-19 pandemic, the OHS is not hosting or booking humane education presentations between March 16 and June 1, 2020.
 If you would like to book a presentation for later this spring, please complete a request form here.
-Our team will be in touch in April to confirm a date, all request forms will be processed in the order that they were received at that time.
+Once our normal operations resume, our team will be in touch to confirm a date, all request forms will be processed in the order that they were received.